 My primary projects include:

 - Cis-regulatory evolution associated with direct larval development and altered embryonic cell fate specification in H. erythrogramma.

 - Metabolic modifications driving developmental life history evolution in sea urchins using lipidomic and proteomic mass spectrometry.

-- Affect of global climate change and ocean acidification on marine invertebrate development.
+- Effect of global climate change and ocean acidification on marine invertebrate development.

 I am also collaborating on other research projects including:

 - Developmental transcriptomics of the direct developing sea star Parvulastra exigua.

 - Comparative genomics of H. erythrogramma, H. tuberculata, and Lytechinus variegatus, another indirect developing planktotrohpic sea urchin species.